TERREMEMBER/znbase/docs/content/v2.1/deploy/enterprise-edition/prepare-cloud/aws.md

 ## 2. [Optional] Create a new IAM role

-In order for Yugabyte Platform to manage YugabyteDB nodes, it will require some limited access to your AWS infrastructure.
+In order for ZNbase Platform to manage ZNbaseDB nodes, it will require some limited access to your AWS infrastructure.
 This can be accomplished through directly providing a set of credentials, when configuring the AWS provider, which you can read more later on [here](../configure-cloud-providers/).
-Alternatively, the EC2 instance where the Yugabyte Platform will be running can be brought up with an IAM role with enough permissions to take all the actions required by Yugabyte Platform.
+Alternatively, the EC2 instance where the ZNbase Platform will be running can be brought up with an IAM role with enough permissions to take all the actions required by ZNbase Platform.
 Here is a sample of such a role:

 ```sh
 {